greg-raven/grus/_posts/2018-07-08-a-glimpse-at-the-future.md

 ---
-title: 'A glimpse at the future'
+title: "A glimpse at the future"
 layout: post
 categories:
 - Uncategorized